semih-suran/jewellery-store-fe/README.md

 ### [KNOWN-ISSUES]

-- Currently no auth check on user account-pages. view/edit by any user is possible through relevant url
+- Currently no auth check on user account-pages. view/edit by any user is possible through relevant url (JWT params?)

 - In shopping bag "+" and "-" buttons doesn't actually changing the quantity on the BE